Kellie Maloney: Politics

-In the 2004 London mayoral election, Maloney was the UKIP candidate and was criticised for comments about lesbian and gay people.
+Maloney was the UKIP candidate for the 2004 London mayoral election, during which she was accused of "Griffin-like racism".

+She was also criticised for comments about lesbian and gay people.
 These included the explanation that a failure to campaign in Camden was because there were "too many gays".
 Maloney later told the BBC: "I don't want to campaign around gays ...
 I don't think they do a lot for society ... what I have a problem with is them openly flaunting their sexuality."
 James Davenport, chairman of Gay Conservatives, called for Maloney's resignation as a UKIP candidate, saying: "Frank Maloney is a dangerous extremist and should resign or be sacked as UKIP's candidate for London mayor.
 UKIP must back or sack their homophobic candidate."

-Maloney was accused of "Griffin-like racism" during the 2004 London Mayoral Elections, and was described as a "dangerous racist".
+Maloney also stood as the UKIP candidate in the Barking constituency at the 2010 general election, finishing fifth of ten candidates with 1,300 votes (2.9%), thereby losing her deposit.

 In a 2014 interview with LGBTQ magazine EQView, Maloney addressed her previous statements, stating: "I accept comments I made in the past were wrong.
 If you knew Frank Maloney, if you were there when I made those remarks – you would have seen the smirk on my face.
 I knew it was wrong but I was saying it in jest [...] it was a mistake."

 In 2015, Maloney spoke at UKIP's Spring Conference in Kent, receiving a standing ovation.

-Maloney later left UKIP.
-She cited party leader Nigel Farage's stance on LGBTQ rights as the trigger for her withdrawing her support.
+Maloney later left UKIP, citing party leader Nigel Farage's stance on LGBTQ rights as the trigger for her withdrawing her support.